Eastern Protestant Christianity: Indian Pentecostal Church of God

-The Indian Pentecostal Church of God (IPC) is the largest indigenous Pentecostal denomination in India.
+The Indian Pentecostal Church of God is the largest indigenous Pentecostal denomination in India.
 It was founded in 1924, and the first united convention of these congregations was held in Ranni, Kerala, in April 1925.

 IPC was officially registered as a religious society on 9 December 1935 at Eluru, Andhra Pradesh.
 Its administrative headquarters is located at Hebron, Kumbanad, Kerala.

 Today, IPC has over 12,000 congregations worldwide, with a strong presence across India and in countries such as the United States, Canada, Australia, Europe, and the Middle East.